 The training datasets employed in this work were from our previous study~\cite{Wu23p144102}.
 To ensure consistency with the present computational setup, all configurations in these datasets were re-evaluated using CP2K, employing the same DFT parameters described in the previous section to recompute the potential energies, atomic forces, and virial tensors.
 The resulting DP model demonstrates excellent agreement with the reference DFT data, achieving root mean square errors (RMSEs) of 1.74 meV/atom for energy, 83.52 meV/Å for atomic forces, and 11.03 meV/atom for virial tensors.

 Neuroevolution potential (NEP) is another popular MLFF that utilizes the separable natural evolution strategy (SNES) to simultaneously optimize both the descriptor and the network weights.
 Similarly, its descriptor maps local atomic environments using a set of radial and angular components, expanded onto a basis of Chebyshev polynomials, where the basis coefficients are optimized simultaneously with the neural network weights~\cite{gpumd4.0}.
 Owing to its simple architecture and an efficient implementation relying on native CUDA kernels without external dependencies, NEP achieves exceptional computational performance, making it one of the fastest machine learning potentials currently available~\cite{liang25parxiv}.
-Recently, the qNEP method was introduced to incorporate long-range electrostatics by augmenting the short-range neural network with a latent charge model.
-In this framework, the network infers atomic partial charges to explicitly calculate the long-range Coulombic energy, enabling the treatment of electrostatic effects with minimal computational overhead and without requiring explicit charge labels~\cite{cheng25p1,kim25p24}.
-To investigate finite-size effects and long-range corrections on $T_c$ predictions, we focus on the NEP and qNEP models.
+Recently, the qNEP method was introduced to incorporate long-range electrostatics by augmenting the short-range neural network with a latent charge model~\cite{Fan2026p4787}.
+In this framework, the network infers atomic partial charges to explicitly calculate the long-range Coulombic energy, enabling the treatment of electrostatic effects with minimal computational overhead and without requiring explicit charge labels~\cite{cheng25p1,kim25p24,Song2024p2088}. \note{While direct Ewald summation can become computationally demanding for large systems, qNEP employs the particle-particle particle-mesh technique to accelerate the evaluation of long-range electrostatics, enabling efficient large-scale simulations with explicit Coulomb interactions.} To investigate finite-size effects and long-range corrections on $T_c$ predictions, we focus on the NEP and qNEP models.
 To support reproducibility, all input files and trained DP models have been made publicly available via a GitHub repository~\cite{L75_data}.